 - The right to request that certain data about you be erased (note that this right is not absolute, but applies in certain cases);

-- The right to propose other restrictions on the processing of data about you; and
+- The right to propose other restrictions on the processing of data about you if there is a disagreement about its accuracy or we are not lawfully allowed to process it; and

-- The right of data portability for data you have provided.
+- The right of data portability for personal data you have provided (to the extent applicable).

-If you believe Nielsen has not complied with privacy laws or the terms of this Notice, you may lodge a complaint with Nielsen’s Data Protection Officer using the contact information found at the top of this Notice, or with the appropriate Data Protection Authority (current contact information available here).
+If you believe Nielsen has not complied with privacy laws or the terms of this Notice, you may lodge a complaint with Nielsen’s Data Protection Officer using the contact information found at the top of this Notice.
+If you are unsatisfied with the way in which we have processed personal data or any privacy query or request that you have raised to us, you have the right to complain to the Irish Data Protection Authority https://www.dataprotection.ie/.

 For our research studies, we never knowingly collect data directly from minor children (under age 18) without first obtaining consent from a parent or guardian.
 If our research seeks to study children and we have obtained consent from a parent or guardian, minor children may participate in some survey opportunities.